decred/dcrbounty/src/content/en/rules/index.md

 type: "section"
 ---

-**Introduction:**

-The Decred community welcomes security researchers and bug bounty hunters to find security vulnerabilities in its website and projects.
-We ask that you respect the following rules and guidelines when testing.
+We ask that you respect the following rules and guidelines when testing:

-**Rules:**

-All bug reports need to have a clear exploit or POC.
+- All bug reports need to have a clear exploit or proof of concept.

-All bugs must be reproducible in the latest production release or the master branch of the code.
+- All bugs must be reproducible in the latest production release or the master branch of the code.

-Bugs in old releases or feature branches are not in scope.
+- Bugs in old releases or feature branches are not in scope.

-We prohibit DDOS or network bandwidth load testing.
+- We prohibit denial of service attacks or network bandwidth load testing.

-Unfortunately we are unable to pay for duplicate reports
+- Unfortunately we are unable to pay for duplicate reports.

-Any type of public disclosure of the vulnerability without prior approval will make it ineligible for bounty.
+- Any type of public disclosure of the vulnerability without prior approval from the bug bounty program will make it ineligible for payout.

-No social engineering.
+- No social engineering.

-No spamming.
+- No spamming.

-All Current/Past (For up-to 6 months) Decred developers are barred from taking part in this bug bounty program.
+- All Current/Past (for up-to 6 months) Decred contractors are barred from taking part in this bug bounty program.

-Vulnerability reports made before the start of the program will not be eligible for a bounty.
+- Vulnerability reports made before the start of the program will not be eligible for a bounty.

 **Reminders:**

-Almost all of Decred's projects can be run locally and reproduction instruction are available on github.
+- Almost all of Decred's projects can be run locally and reproduction instruction are available on GitHub.
 We strongly recommend you to do this.

-Always check the "issues" in github of a project to avoid a duplicate report
+- Always check the "issues" in GitHub of a project to avoid a duplicate report

-Use simnet or testnet when possible, do not attempt to attack the mainnet.
+- Do not attempt to attack or test on mainnet - the main Decred network.
+There is a completely seperate Decred [testnet](https://docs.decred.org/advanced/using-testnet/) which is specifically created for software testing.
+Testing on the public testnet will prevent impact on mainnet and removes the risk of causing real financial damage.
+It is also possible to create your own personal [simnet](https://docs.decred.org/advanced/using-testnet/).
+Simnet runs on on your own local system, and has a low enough difficulty to mine blocks using only a CPU.

-Decred project is not responsible for any loss of DCR due to bug testing.
+- Decred project is not responsible for any loss of DCR due to bug testing.

 **Payout:**

-We will be using the [OWASP Risk Rating Methodology](https://www.owasp.org/index.php/OWASP_Risk_Rating_Methodology) for scoring and prioritizing vulnerabilities
+We will be using the [OWASP Risk Rating Methodology](https://www.owasp.org/index.php/OWASP_Risk_Rating_Methodology) for scoring and prioritizing vulnerabilities.

 We will also take into consideration the impact on the Decred ecosystem.
-An RCE in dcr-netstats (Low impact) is not the same as an RCE in dcrd or Decrediton (Higher impact)
+An RCE in dcr-netstats (low impact) is not the same as an RCE in dcrd or Decrediton (higher impact).

 The following are also factors in the payout:

 * Quality of the initial writeup.

-* Quality of vulnerability reproduction steps and POC.
+* Quality of vulnerability reproduction steps and/or proof of concept.

 * If you provide an actual code fix for the vulnerability then you will also be eligible for a "code fix" bonus on the condition that our existing developers accept it as valid.

 All payouts will be in Decred only.
 You will be required to create and operate a Decred wallet.
 The DCR to USD ratio is based on the the average USD rate of the previous month.
 Payout amount is decided by a core "bug bounty" group.

 *Indicative payout amounts:*